FellipePerini/data_science/README.md

 # Fellipe Perini
 <sub>*Music Discovery Programming Specialist* at Bytedance</sub>

 Passion for data and how the environment can be transformed by it.
-Seven years diving in streaming music market, tracking tendencies and commercial opportunities.
+Eight years diving in streaming music market, tracking tendencies and commercial opportunities.
 Two years experience in wholesale market, developing new channels and customer shopping experience in Marketing team role.

 **Background in:** Data/Big Data role focused on data visualization, forecasting (time series data) and statistical modelling.